 7. Increased predisposition.

-8. Ketoacidotic, hyperosmolar, lactacidemic and hypoglycemic coma in advanced severe cases of the disease.
+8. Ketoacidotic, hyperosmolar, lacticacidemic and hypoglycemic coma in advanced severe cases of the disease.

 Diet for type 1 diabetes - the basis of treatment

 There is no complete cure for type 1 diabetes.
-The type 1 diabetes diet is the basis for all subsequent treatment.
-Only with a strict correction of the diet can a stable remission and normal well-being of the patient be achieved.
+Diet for type 1 diabetes is the basis for all subsequent treatment.
+Only with strict correction of the diet can stable remission and normal well-being of the patient be achieved.

 But with properly selected therapy, the risk of developing late stages of diabetic complications is significantly reduced.
-This determines the need for constant monitoring and maintaining normal blood sugar levels.
+This determines the need to constantly monitor and maintain normal blood sugar levels.

-Patients with diabetes mellitus who suffer from arterial hypertension can reduce the likelihood of complications with regular use of antihypertensive drugs to normalize blood pressure.
+Patients with diabetes who suffer from hypertension can reduce the likelihood of complications by regularly taking antihypertensive medications to normalize blood pressure.

-Diabetes leads to hardening of the arteries, and this risk is increased if the patient smokes.
-In order to reduce the risk of complications, you should give up bad habits.
+Diabetes causes hardening of the arteries, and this risk increases if the patient smokes.
+In order to reduce the risk of complications, you should break the bad habit.

-According to statistics, every 3 people in the world can be diagnosed with diabetes mellitus by doctors.
-This disease is on a par with such pathologies threatening humanity as oncology, AIDS.
-Despite the fact that diabetes mellitus is a well-studied disease, in order to make an accurate diagnosis, it is necessary to undergo a complete examination of the body - in medicine, several types and degrees of pathology are distinguished.
+According to statistics, doctors can diagnose every 3 people in the world with diabetes.
+This disease is on a par with such pathologies threatening humanity as oncology and AIDS.
+Despite the fact that diabetes mellitus is a well-studied disease, in order to carry out an accurate diagnosis it is necessary to undergo a complete examination of the body - in medicine there are several types and degrees of pathology.

 Diabetes mellitus - the essence of the disease